ArduPilot/ardupilot_wiki/common/source/docs/common-stores.rst

 ======

 The following stores are known to stock quality versions of the controllers, telemetry radios, cables etc. recommended for use with ArduPilot (in alphabetical order).
+You may also want to check the list of :ref:`Ready-to-Fly vehicles <rtf>`.

 * `AltiGator <http://www.altigator.com/>`__
 * `AUAV <http://www.auav.co/>`__